- General Income Tax Questions

 - Do I have to report my refund as income?

-You may have to report a state refund received in 2018 as income if you claimed itemized deductions on your 2017; federal income tax return.
+You may have to report a state refund received in 2019 as income if you claimed itemized deductions on your 2018 federal income tax return.
 If you prepare your own taxes, you should review the federal return instructions for reporting state tax refunds, or visit the IRS website for more information.

 - This statement shows a refund amount that includes interest.
 What am I supposed to report as income?